Managing Webhooks

 To create a webhook in Ductape, use the create

 interface.
-Each webhook must be configured with the appropriate settings for different environments.
+Each webhook must be configured with appropriate settings depending on the registration method and environment.

 const webhook = await ductape.app.webhooks.create({